 2. Give grace by celebrating any and all progress

 - I talked about this more over here, but if there is one thing my hyper-competitive self is learning is this: Celebrating small progress does not mean you aren’t pressing towards bigger goals, it means you are learning to enjoy yourself along the way and not make everyone hate you as you pursue your goals.
 Lemme tell ya, this is a huge way I’ve learned to daily show myself grace.

-- I have come to terms with the fact that because a Faith lives here and two tiny humans, all parts of our house will not be clean all at once all the time.
+- I have come to terms with the fact that because a Faith lives here and (now THREE) tiny humans, all parts of our house will not be clean all at once all the time.